zezutom/GetAndCleanDataProject/README.md

 ### Dataset Description

-The projet touches upon an exciting area of wearable computing, where a number of big brands compete to develop clever algorithms.
+The project taps into an exciting area of wearable computing, where a number of big brands compete to develop clever algorithms.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones